fjw2/Create-a-Tableau-Story/README.md

-# Create a Tableau Story:  Baseball Players
+# Tableau Story:  Baseball Players

 This project was completed to obtain hands on experience with using Tableau by analyzing a dataset of baseball players with a number of features.
-It was a part of Udacity's Data Analyst Nanodegree program.

 ### Project Link